mhawthorne/squarepusher/README.md

 [http://www.flickr.com/services/api/auth.howto.mobile.html](http://www.flickr.com/services/api/auth.howto.mobile.html "flickr mobile auth instructions")

-using the mobile auth approach is best here, since the idea is that you generate a one-time token that can be stored on a device. in this case the device can just be the hard drive of your laptop, or for me, an item in my bash history.
+using the mobile auth approach is best here, since the idea is that you generate a one-time token that can be stored on a device. in this case the device can just be the hard drive of your laptop.

-dependencies
+dependencies:

   * [flickraw](https://github.com/hanklords/flickraw "flickraw") (awesome project)

 behaviors of note:

   * photoset and image names are normalized using this: `name.gsub(/[^\w_+\.=-]+/, '-')`